Shia1232/pwn.college_Shiamak/Comprehending Commands.md

 # Comprehending Commands
-## cat:not the pet,but the command!
+## cat: not the pet,but the command!
 One of the most critical Linux commands is cat. cat is most often used for reading out files, like so:
 ```
 hacker@dojo:~$ cat /challenge/DESCRIPTION.md